mariochampion/gitmynotes/README.md

 ### Prerequisites
 1. MacOS with Notes app and AppleScript (ships with every Mac)
 2. Python 3.x+
-3. Install dependencies: `pip install -r requirements.txt` (just `ruamel.yaml`, used for round-trip-safe config edits)
+3. Install Python dependencies: `pip install -r requirements.txt` (just `ruamel.yaml`, used for round-trip-safe config edits)
+4. **pandoc** (default output format only): `brew install pandoc`.
+GitMyNotes uses pandoc to convert each note's HTML body to GitHub-flavored markdown.
+If you don't want to install pandoc, see the "Output format" section below — there's a one-line config flip that disables the conversion and writes raw HTML inside the `.md` files instead (the pre-2026 behavior).
-4. GitHub repo (eg, `https://github.com/<MYUSERNAME>/gitmynotes`) accessible from the Mac running this script.
+5. GitHub repo (eg, `https://github.com/<MYUSERNAME>/gitmynotes`) accessible from the Mac running this script.
 Can be public or private, must be configured working auth credentials, etc.

 ## Steps 1-2-3